Crested Butte, United States: Family Ski Guide

 Where to Eat

-The base village keeps dinner simple on tired legs.
-Butte 66 Roadhouse Bar and Grille does casual American comfort food, Avalanche Bar & Grill works for post-ski burgers, and Spellbound Pizza is the move when nobody can agree on anything.
-Pizza: the universal treaty.
-All three are family-friendly, reasonably priced by Colorado ski resort standards, and steps from the lifts.
-Grab morning fuel at Camp 4 Coffee in the Lodge at Mountaineer Square before heading out.
+At the base village, Butte 66 Roadhouse Bar and Grille does casual American comfort food, Avalanche Bar & Grill works for post-ski burgers, and Spellbound Pizza is the move when nobody can agree.

-The real dining is down in town.
-Crested Butte's historic Elk Avenue has a concentration of independent restaurants that punches well above its weight for a place this small.
-Craft cocktails, wood-fired everything, locally sourced menus in buildings that started as miners' saloons.
-Multiple families who've visited report that food across Crested Butte runs noticeably cheaper than the I-70 corridor resorts, which is a low bar, but still welcome when you're feeding kids three meals a day.
+The real dining is on historic Elk Avenue, craft cocktails, wood-fired everything, and locally sourced menus in buildings that started as miners' saloons.
+Families report that food across Crested Butte runs noticeably cheaper than the I-70 corridor resorts.

 Beyond Skiing

-The Adventure Park at the base area is what your kids will be talking about on Monday.
-It sits right next to the Red Lady Express lift and features lift-served tubing, which requires exactly zero skill.
+The Adventure Park at the base area features lift-served tubing right next to the Red Lady Express lift.
 You ride up, you slide down, you shriek.
 The great equalizer for the kid who's done with skiing by 2pm and the toddler who never started.

-Down in town, the Crested Butte Mountain Heritage Museum gives a quick hit of mining-era history.
-Cross-country skiing and snowshoeing are excellent here too, with Crested Butte Nordic offering private lessons at $145 per person (gear and trail pass included) and youth lessons for ages 5 to 16.
-For a mellower afternoon, Elk Avenue itself is walkable and browsable, with independent shops, galleries, and the kind of homemade ice cream that somehow justifies cold-weather consumption.
+The Crested Butte Mountain Heritage Museum gives a quick hit of mining-era history.
+Crested Butte Nordic offers private lessons at $145 per person (gear and trail pass included) and youth lessons for ages 5 to 16.
+Elk Avenue itself is walkable and browsable, with independent shops, galleries, and homemade ice cream.

 When to Go